 punctilio doesn’t enable all transformations by default.
 Fractions and degrees tend to match too aggressively (perfectly applying the degree transformation requires semantic meaning).
 Superscript letters and punctuation ligatures have spotty font support.
 Furthermore, ligatures = true can change the meaning of text by collapsing question and exclamation marks.

-Fully general prime mark conversion (e.g. 5'10"→5′10″) requires semantic understanding to distinguish from closing quotes (e.g. "Term 1" should produce closing quotes). punctilio counts quotes to heuristically guess whether the matched number at the end of a quote (if not, it requires a prime mark).
-Other libraries like tipograph 0.7.4 use simpler patterns that make more mistakes.
+Fully general prime mark conversion (e.g. 5'10" → 5′10″) requires semantic understanding to distinguish from closing quotes (e.g. "Term 1" should produce closing quotes). punctilio heuristically tracks quote balance to distinguish a prime after a number from a closing quote ("Term 1").
+Simpler libraries like tipograph 0.7.4 make more mistakes here.

 Periods and commas go outside quotation marks (“Hello,” she said.)